DAY 1 - Start Sydney

 DAY 18 - Darwin to Kakadu National Park

-After included breakfast at the hotel this morning, we'll take a city tour on the coach, and visit Parap Markets, a ritual for locals.
-With the aromas of rich roasted coffee and fragrant Asian cuisine filling the air, we'll check out some of the arts and crafts, before heading to Kakadu National Park.
-(Please note: Parap Markets not included from April 2022)
+After included breakfast at the hotel this morning, we'll take a city tour on the coach, before heading to Kakadu National Park.

 Kakadu National Park

 It's time to get to grips with the breathtaking landscapes of Kakadu National Park.
-We'll kick things off by meeting some local Aboriginal people at their business, Pudakul.
-We'll be taken on an immersive cultural tour where we'll have the chance to learn and understand the local customs and traditions of the Aboriginal people of the region.
+We'll kick things off by meeting some local indigenous people at their business, Pudakul.
+We'll be taken on an immersive cultural tour where we'll have the chance to learn and understand the local customs and traditions of the indigenous people of the region.
 It's an experience not to be missed.
-Fully immersed in these timeless lands we'll take a hike up to Ubirr lookout, to catch a stunning sunset over the Nadab floodplain before enjoying a free evening to chill out in Anbinik.
+Fully immersed in these timeless lands we'll take a hike up to Ubirr lookout, to catch a stunning sunset over the Nadab floodplain before enjoying a free evening to chill out at our accommodation.

 DAY 19 - Kakadu National Park